pulibrary/pulibrary-docs/git-help.md

    ```$ git checkout master```<br>
    _Switched to branch "master"_<br>
    ```$ git pull origin master```

+Attribution to and more info at [Scott Chacon's Git-Flow Writeup](http://scottchacon.com/2011/08/31/github-flow.html)

 ## Collaboration with non-members of github/pulibrary
 Please follow the instructions here for forking and merging: https://help.github.com/articles/using-pull-requests